 Objective 2.1 Projected Start and End Dates Type of Activity/Funding Source Update Status Sourcewise will support the accessibility and administration of at least one Adult Day Care and/or Adult Day Care/Health service in Santa Clara County with an emphasis on Alzheimer's Disease and dementia.
 Support of these services will allow older adults and individuals with disabilities access to specialized care in a safe and secure setting outside of the home while also offering the opportunity to socialize.
-Access to Adult Day Health and/or Adult Day Care/Health services will reduce the likelihood of premature institutionalization. ☑ 2024-2025 □ 2025-2026 □ 2026-2027 □ 2027-2028 Title III E
+Access to Adult Day Health and/or Adult Day Care/Health services ≥ 2024-2025⇒ 2025-2026⇒ 2026-2027⇒ 2027-2028 Title III E will reduce the likelihood of premature institutionalization. institutionalization.